-To achieve effective performance with the least labeling cost, we propose a novel semi-supervised Two-Stream Active Learning (TSAL) model, which works in an iterative procedure by a sample selection, pseudo-label validation, human-machine interaction (HMI) and CNN parameters updating alternately.
+In this paper, we propose a novel semi-supervised Two-Stream Active Learning (TSAL) method, which works iteratively by sample selection, pseudo-label validation, human-machine interaction and CNN parameters updating.
 In TSAL, a multi-symptom multi-label (MSML) classification network is constructed as the basic model for feature learning.
-Based on the label correlation information, the sample stream works for informative sample selection by newly designed multi-label margin strategy (MLM), while the label stream is exploited to assign confident pseudo-label for selected images.
-Then the HMI is used for confirming the final annotations to fine-tune the MSML.
+The sample stream works for informative sample selection by newly designed multi-label margin strategy (MLM), while the label stream is exploited to assign confident pseudo-label for selected images.
+Then HMI is used for confirming the final annotations to fine-tune the MSML.
 An overview of the proposed method is shown in Fig. \ref{framework}.

 Besides, a large-scale dataset of lung US images for COVID-19 is built for this work.
 Some examples are shown in Fig. \ref{example}.
 Experiments on this dataset show that our proposed method achieves superior classification performance, outperforming the baseline models and the state-of-the-art (SOTA) using less than 20\% of the labeled images.
 To the best of our knowledge, this is the first work on automatic multi-symptom multi-label classification for COVID-19 lung US images.